"How Should I Go On Living?": Letter and Reply Inside Bnei Baruch

 With love and deep respect for you, your student, Igor Aleshin.

-Among internal Bnei Baruch emails, this letter stands out because it is not an outside polemic.
-The writer is someone from inside: almost ten years in the system, a respectful appeal to Laitman, and a request to explain how to live among lies.
+Among internal Bnei Baruch emails, this letter stands out.
+It’s not an outside polemic.
+The writer is someone from inside: almost ten years in the system, a respectful appeal to Laitman, a request to explain how to live among lies.
 The reply reduces his question to his own “egoism.”

 A Person From Inside

 On September 7, 2016, at 6:45 a.m., Igor Aleshin writes directly to Michael Laitman.
 The letter opens calmly: “Hello, dear Rav.”
-There is no challenge in it, no insult, no blackmail.
-It is the voice of someone who has been inside for a long time and still speaks to the leader as to a final authority.
+No challenge.
+No insult.
+No blackmail.
+It’s the voice of someone who has been inside for a long time and still speaks to the leader as a final authority.

 The central sentence is stark: on September 7, 2016, after almost ten years inside, Aleshin writes that lies have become part of ordinary life throughout the Bnei Baruch system.

-Aleshin does not demand that anyone be punished.
+Aleshin does not demand punishment.
 He does not threaten to leave.
-He asks how he is supposed to go on living if the people around him lie and he neither wants nor knows how to lie.
+He asks how he is supposed to go on living — the people around him lie, and he neither wants nor knows how to lie.
 He adds that he found no justification for this in Baal HaSulam or Rabash.
-For a believing student, that is the central problem: he sees a gap between what is preached from above and what is practiced below.
+For a believing student, that’s the core of it: a gap between what is preached from above and what is practiced below.

 Four lines instead of an answer

 Laitman replies the same day, at 10:41.
-Four lines, and not one question about what is actually happening inside the system.
+Four lines.
+Not one question about what is actually happening inside the system.
 No request for clarification.
 No sign that the substance of the complaint interests him.

-Instead of an answer on the merits, Aleshin receives a formula: “Now say that everything you see, you see in your own distorted egoism, while around you is the Creator, who through the friends shows you who you really are.”
+Instead of engaging with the substance, Aleshin gets a formula: “Now say that everything you see, you see in your own distorted egoism, while around you is the Creator, who through the friends shows you who you really are.”

-Laitman is not arguing with the student.
+Laitman doesn’t argue with the student.
 He turns the complaint back onto the person who wrote it.
-If you see lies, then the issue is not the lies.
+If you see lies, the issue is not the lies.
 The issue is your vision, your inner instrument, your egoism.
-After a formula like that, there is nothing left to verify: no need to ask who lies, why they lie, or why the man has become an outcast.
+After a formula like that, there’s nothing left to verify — no need to ask who lies, why they lie, or why the man has become an outcast.
 That collective conversion of doubt into obedience is explained in “The Creator Speaks Through the Teacher”.

 Blame Instead Of An Answer